lrleon/list-sort/codeBook.md

 split the list order is tested and if the list is already sorted then the recursion is avoided.
 Again insertion sort is called if partition size is lesser than insertion_threshold.
-8. Same that mergecmp but the test for verifiying if the list is already sorted is not performed
+8. (super_quickmergesort, Merge.Quick.Sorted) Same that mergecmp but
+combined with quiksort and test for verifiying if the list is already sorted is not performed.